No Cure for Cancer

-No Cure for Cancer is one of Denis Leary's standup routines from the early 1990s.
-It was made into a television special, a book, and a compact disc, all with the same title.
+No Cure for Cancer is a Denis Leary standup routine from the early 1990s.
+It was made into a television special, a book, and a recorded album, all with the same title.
 Leary's routine focuses on vegetarians, cigarette smoking, drug use, and political correctness.

-Compact disc
+Album

-The album was recorded live at Irving Plaza, New York City on October 10, 1992, and at Sorcerer Studios, New York City.
+This performance was recorded live at Irving Plaza, New York City on October 10, 1992, and at Sorcerer Studios, New York City.